OpenMined/SwiftSyft/README.md

 SwiftSyft's library structure was made using `pod lib create`.
 If you're not familiar with it, you can check out https://guides.cocoapods.org/making/using-pod-lib-create.

-You can work on the project by opening `Example/SwiftSyft.xcworkspace`.
+You can work on the project by running `pod install` in the `Example` folder.
+Then open the file `Example/SwiftSyft.xcworkspace`.
 When the project is open on Xcode, you can work on the `SwiftSyft` pod itself in `Pods/Development Pods/SwiftSyft/Classes/*`

 ## License